sajjadGG/book-python/advanced/performance/micro-benchmarking.rst

     # 2.06 µs ± 79.7 ns per loop (mean ± std. dev. of 10 runs, 1000000 loops each)

+Add to Set Comprehension.
+Code appends generator object not values, this is why it is so fast!:

 .. code-block:: python
-    :caption: Add to Set Comprehension.
-Code appends generator object not values, this is why it is so fast!

     %%timeit -r 10 -n 1000000